WalletWasabi/WasabiDoc/docs/glossary/Glossary.md

 ### Proof of Work (POW)

 One of the requirements for a Bitcoin block to be valid is its hash should be below a certain difficulty target.
-In order to create a valid block, a miner must thus repeatedly hash a candidate block with changing nonce until by sheer luck he finds a hash with low value.
+In order to create a valid block, a miner must repeatedly hash a candidate block with a changing nonce until by sheer luck he finds a hash with low value.
 By providing this pre-image block and hash, anyone can verify the amount of computational energy that a miner on average should have invested in order to find this block.
 :::